MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 1. Modify the query as follows:

     ```sql
-    SELECT c.id, c.address
+    SELECT *
     FROM c
-    WHERE CONTAINS(c.address, "Any St.")
+    WHERE CONTAINS(c.name,"Helmet")
     ```

-1. Use the **Execute Query** button to run the revised query and review the results, which includes JSON entities for any items with an **address** field containing the text "Any St.".
+1. Use the **Execute Query** button to run the revised query and review the results, which includes JSON entities for any items with a **name** field containing the text "Helmet".
 1. Close the SQL Query editor, discarding your changes.

     You've seen how to create and query JSON entities in a Cosmos DB database by using the data explorer interface in the Azure portal.
 In a real scenario, an application developer would use one of the many programming language specific software development kits (SDKs) to call the NoSQL API and work with data in the database.